strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 By default, your documentation will be accessible by anyone.

-If you want to restrict the access to the API documentation you have to enable the **Restricted Access** option.
+If you want to restrict API documentation access, you must enable the **Restricted Access** option.

 - Go to **Settings**, **Documentation**
 - Toggle **Restricted Access** to `ON`